novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 "Yes... haha..."

-"It's a bit hard without a girlfriend, but yes, understood."
+"It's a bit hard to enjoy life after work without a girlfriend, but yes, understood."

 Only then did satisfactory answers flow from the two.